reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 This is the specialized int-to-double conversion for the `Function` interface.
 It is a functional interface with a method called `applyAsDouble(int)`.

-Let us explore the implementation of `IntToDoubleFunction`:
+Let's explore the implementation of `IntToDoubleFunction`:

 ```java
 @Test